David-VTUK/rh-exam-study-notes/01-implement-images-using-podman.md

     Container Isolation: Ensure containers are properly isolated from each other and from the host system.
 Use user namespaces to segregate container processes.
     Resource Limits: Implement resource limits (CPU, memory, etc.) to prevent denial-of-service (DoS) attacks.
-    Read-Only Filesystems: Where possible, use read-only filesystems for containers to prevent unwanted changes.
+    Read-Only File systems: Where possible, use read-only file systems for containers to prevent unwanted changes.

 4. Network Security